 In addition, the analysis presented in this section used a highly summaritive definition of future intimate partner violence, similar to the summaritive measures of past violence in the analysis in the above section.
-For each of the 323 women who were reinterviewed, no matter how long the follow-up period was, the analysis focused on three summary pieces of information.
+For each of the 323 women who were re-interviewed, no matter how long the follow-up period was, the analysis focused on three summary pieces of information.
 First, we asked whether or not the woman experienced any incident of violence or the threat of violence at the hands of any intimate partner in the follow-up period.
-Second, we looked at the Campbell "violent incident severity" code for each follow-up incident, and determined the highest severity code for any incident in the follow-up period.
-Third, we asked whether any of these follow-up incidents was potentially life-threatening.
+Second, we looked at the Campbell "violent incident severity" code for each follow-up period.
+Second, we there any of these follow-up incidents was potentially life-threatening.
 The definition of "potentially life-threatening" was the same as the definition used for the incidents in the past year: the incident involved being beaten up, choked, burned, or serious injury (code 3), severe or permanent injury or weapon threat (code 4), or weapon use or wounds from a weapon (code 5).

 The analysis in this section did not look at the number or frequency of incidents in the follow-up period, because the time span for the follow-up differed for each woman.
-A detailed analysis of the time sequence and clusters of incidents in the followup period, like a detailed analysis of clusters of incidents in the past year, was not part of the analysis presented in this report.
+A detailed analysis of the time sequence and clusters of incidents in the follow-up period, like a detailed analysis of clusters of incidents in the past year, was not part of the analysis presented in this report.
 Again, however, the summary analysis presented below is a necessary foundation for that detailed analysis.